ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 and practices are having, they are better willing and able to use quarantine and reject policies.

-The details of this feedback are described in a separate document.
+The details of this feedback are described in [@!DMARC-Aggregate-Reporting]

+_Ticket 108_

+Operational note for PSD DMARC: For PSOs, feedback for non-existent domains is desirable and useful, just as it is for org-level DMARC operators.
+See Section 4 of [@!DMARC-PSD] for discussion of Privacy Considerations for PSD DMARC

 #  Minimum Implementations